100 Famous Logos: Design Lessons & Brand Strategy for 2026

 “We sell houses, so we need a logo with a roof.”
 “We’re a coffee shop, so let’s put a coffee bean in the logo.”

 This is the most common trap.
 By being so literal, you guarantee you will look exactly like 90% of your competitors with the same idea.
-A great logo suggests a feeling or a value; it doesn't just draw a picture of what you sell.
+A great logo conveys a feeling or a value; it doesn’t just depict what you sell.

 3. Mistaking the Logo for the Brand